HCL-TECH-SOFTWARE/digital-experience/docs/guide_me/performance_tuning/kubernetes/index.md

 # Performance Sizing Guide for Kubernetes Deployments

 This section provides sizing guides for HCL Digital Experience (DX) rendering scenarios in a Kubernetes configuration.
 The goal of these sizing guides is to identify the optimal Kubernetes configurations for varying levels of DX demands, ranging from small to large setups.
+Additionally, this guide provides tuning recommendations for Kubernetes pods based on their specific workloads, such as rendering-intensive tasks.

 For the performance guidance deployments to support Kubernetes container platforms, refer to [Containerization requirements and limitations](../../../get_started/plan_deployment/container_deployment/limitations_requirements.md).